Published Oct 28, 2024

 2. The same mistakes continue to hurt Cats.

-One of the tell-tale signs of a good football team is constant improvement as the season goes on, as we saw last season.
+One of the tell-tale signs of a good football team is constant improvement as the season goes on, as we saw last season in Evanston.
 Strong teams and programs take the information they learn each week, apply that knowledge, and put it to use to improve each week.
 This Northwestern group hasn't been able to do that.
 The Wildcats continue to make the same mistakes every game, leading to the same negative results.

 Last week against Wisconsin, Northwestern faced a fourth-and-2 from the Wisconsin 34-yard line.
 Braun opted to send punter Luke Akers, who's filling in for injured kicker Jack Olsen, out to try a 51-yard field goal.
 The kick came up short and Northwestern got nothing.
 Saturday in Iowa City, on the Wildcats' opening drive, Braun found himself in an eerily similar spot.
 Northwestern had fourth-and-2 from the Iowa 32-yard line.
 Despite the failure of the previous week, Braun again sent Akers out there to try a 50-yarder.
 Akers' try again came up short and Northwestern's best drive of the game got zero points.